legendu-net/blog/en/content/2013/10/regex-equivalence/regex-equivalence.markdown

     pleaser fer to
     [Regular Expression in Python](http://www.legendu.net/en/blog/regular-expression-python)
     .

+3. It becomes tricky if you use a programming language to call another programming language to perform regular expression operations.
+    Taking `\s` for example,
+    since `\` needs to be escaped in both programming languages, you will end up using `\\\\s` to represent `\s`.
+    If you use Python to call other languages to perform regular expression patterns, things can be simplifed by using raw strings in Python.
+    For example,
+    instead of `"\\\\s"`,
+    you can use `r"\\s"` in Python.

 1. In some programming languages, you have to compile a plain/text pattern into a regular expression pattern object